 Communicating with our stakeholders in a healthy and efficient manner is of utmost importance to us.
 As a project with a great number of stakeholders of diverse attributes, we run our communication activities within the framework of our Stakeholder Engagement Plan (SEP) created in conformance with the IFC Standards.
-SEP encompasses a great deal of important information including our stakeholders, communication channels, tools we use, and our grievance mechanism, SEP also describes how the communication activities are being carried out during these current times of COVID-19 pandemic period.
-As there may be some changes in the advanced stages of the Project, we regard the SEP as a living document and we intend to update it on a regular basis.
+In addition to important information such as our stakeholders, communication channels, tools we use, and our grievance mechanism, SEP also describes how the communication activities are being carried out during these current times of COVID-19 pandemic period.
+As there may be changes in the advanced stages of the Project, we consider the SEP as a living document and we intend to continue updating it on a regular basis.
 For detailed information, please study our Stakeholder Engagement Plan.

 Guide to Land Acquisition and Compensation

 The land acquisition and compensation process of the 1915Çanakkale Bridge and Motorway Project is run by the General Directorate of Highways.
-To provide correct and efficient information for the stakeholders who may have questions about the process, a Guide to land Acquisition and Compensation (GLAC) has been created.
-This document is not only shared on our website but it has also been distributed in 32 villages located along the route of the Project and are impacted by the expropriation process.
+To provide correct and efficient information for the stakeholders who may have questions about the process, a Guide to Land Acquisition and Compensation (GLAC) has been created.
+This document is not only shared on our website, but it has also been distributed in 32 villages located along the route of the Project and are impacted by the expropriation process.
 For detailed information, please study our Guide to Land Acquisition and Compensation.

 For detailed information, please study our Guide to land Acquisition and Compensation.